doublesecretagency/craft-googlemaps/docs/services/geolocation-service.md

 #### Returns

-_Geolocation_ - A [Geolocation Model](/models/geolocation-model/) representing the approximate location of a visitor.
+_Visitor_ - A [Visitor Model](/models/visitor-model/) representing the approximate location of a visitor.

 :::warning
 Regardless of which third-party service you are using, **geolocation is an imprecise science**.